 - Edith Elizabeth Anstey (b 1875 Frome, possibly married ‘Mr Long‘);

 - Margaret Jane Anstey (b 1877 Frome, married John Sweeney in Coolgardie in 1897);

-- May Ellen Anstey (b 1882 Quorn, a waitress when single, she married John Ernest Hansen Jorgensen on 21 April 1902 at the residence of Mrs Miner in Kamballie.
-However he died in a tragic mine accident in Coolgardie on 9 January 1906, so May Ellen remarried Robert Merson in 1910 and lived in Northwood Street, West Leederville.
-She died in 1975);
+- May Ellen Anstey (b 1882, Quorn, a waitress when single, she married John Ernest Hansen Jorgensen on 21 April 1902 at the residence of Mrs Miner in Kamballie.
+However he died in a tragic mine accident in Coolgardie on 9 January 1906, so May Ellen remarried Robert Merson in 1910 in Dundas and lived in Northwood Street, West Leederville.
+She died in 1957 in Western Australia);

 - Another Daughter (b ??, married ‘Williams‘)

 Charles Anstey was a ‘bootmaker’ and ‘shoemaker’ by trade (confirmed in the ‘Goldfields District Marriage Index‘, also in a c1880 advert where he was described as “Charles Anstey Boot and Shoemaker, Quorn“, as well as numerous entries in the Almanac Directories in Port Augusta/Quorn in the 1870/80s and his daughter May Ellen’s marriage certificate).
 The family moved from Port Augusta to Quorn in c1880.